benkeser/drord/README.md

 `drord` is an R package that computes estimates of effect parameters that are useful for evaluating efficacy of treatments on ordinal outcomes.
+The effect estimates are *covariate-adjusted*, which means they can be used in observational settings or to gain efficiency in randomized trials.

-The estimators implemented in the package are doubly robust, in that they are based on working models for the probability of treatment as a function of covariates (i.e., the propensity score) and for the CDF of the outcome as a function of covariates in each treatment arm.
+The estimators implemented in the package are *doubly robust*, in that they are based on working models for the probability of treatment as a function of covariates (i.e., the propensity score) and for the CDF of the outcome as a function of covariates in each treatment arm.
 The latter working model is implemented via proportional odds models that are fit in each treatment arm separately.
 Estimates based on these two working models are combined to quantify the effects of the treatment on the ordinal outcome in three different ways:

   - Difference in (weighted) means: The outcome levels are treated numerically, with each level possibly assigned a weight.
 The effect